 23andMe will notify you when your results are ready

 Vist geneticgenie.org to see your free methylation and/or detoxification profile

 First, using the methylation and detox profile features on this site require a 23andMe test.
-23andMe saves close to a million pieces of genetic data from your DNA.
+23andMe saves close hundreds of thousands of pieces (called SNPs) of genetic data from your DNA.
 The test is easy, and there is no doctor needed.
-Just go to http://23andMe.com, order a kit, spit in a tube, and they run your DNA through their lab.
-23andMe has a database of over 400,000 people and provides comprehensives ancestry reports.
+Just go to 23andMe.com, order a kit, spit in a tube, and they run your DNA through their lab.
+23andMe has sequenced close to a million people and provides comprehensives ancestry reports and genetic health information.

-Unfortunately, because of recent concerns from the FDA, 23andMe is not currently able to provide health-related related data.
-However, 23andMe still provides you full access to your raw data.
+23andMe provides you full access to your data.
 This means that when you order your kit, you will be able to use Genetic Genie for methylation and detox profiles.